yergalem/RobotArm/README.md

 Import the project into eclipse (you can use any other IDE of your choosing but only for eclipse we will provide) a step by step instruction:

-1. Download eclipse for your current operating system: https://www.eclipse.org/downloads/
+- Download eclipse for your current operating system: https://www.eclipse.org/downloads/
-2. Be sure to have the java SDK installed: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html
+- Be sure to have the java SDK installed: http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html
-3. Be sure to have git installed: https://git-scm.com/downloads (on windows be sure to use git-bash, git from eclipse will not work)
+- Be sure to have git installed (on windows be sure to use git-bash, git from eclipse will not work): https://git-scm.com/downloads
-4.
+- Open eclipse
+- Go to your workbench
+- Go to: File -> New -> Java Project
+- Enter you prefered project name, e.g. RobotArm
+- Click on Browse and select the location you cloned your repository to, click open
+- Click Finish
+- Go into the RobotArm -> src folder
+- Right click on the Main.java file
+- Select 'Run As' -> 'Java Application'

+This should be enough to get you started, now go ahead and implement these methods!